-I’m particularly interested in animal body language, reactive pets caring for elderly pets.
-I’m a strong advocate of scientifically proven force-free pet care and training and am a member of the Pet Professional Guild.
-I am committed to continual professional development and have completed many courses.
-I volunteer for the Blue Cross education team and give free talks across Hertfordshire ranging from how to look after different pets on how to stay safe around dogs.
+I’ve previously volunteered for the Blue Cross education team and provided talks across schools in Hertfordshire ranging from how to look after different pets on how to stay safe around dogs.
 I’ve also volunteered on the Blue Cross’ Pet Bereavement support line – losing a pet can mean losing a best friend.
 As a volunteer I listen to people and provide emotional support on the phone who have experienced pet loss.

 I was thrilled to win a ‘Woo Hoo’ achievement award’ – recognition for my achievements in the St Albans Business community.